mbeggas/EmbSyst-LAB01-ASSEMB/docs/lab02.md

-# Arduino Beginner Lab: LED Control with a Push Button
+# Lab 02: LED Control with a Push Button Using AVR Assembly And AVR-C on Arduino Uno

 ## Materials Required 🛠️
 - 1 Arduino board (UNO, Mega, Nano...)